-Potent muscarinic DREADD agonist (pEC50 values are 8.91, 8.48 and 7.77 for hM1Dq, hM3Dq and hM4Di in vitro, respectively).
+DREADD agonist 21 is a potent muscarinic DREADD agonist (pEC50 values are 8.91, 8.48 and 7.77 for hM1Dq, hM3Dq and hM4Di in vitro, respectively).
 Exhibits > 10-fold higher affinity for hM1Dq and hM4Di compared to wild type receptors.
 Also displays little to no activity at wild type M3 receptors.
 Activates neurons expressing hM3Dq DREADDS and inhibits activity in neurons expressing hM4Di in vivo.
 Displays excellent brain permeability.
 Water soluble salt also available, DREADD agonist 21 hydrochloride (Cat.
 No. 6422).

 |Storage||Store at RT|

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.